 Reaching a mutual understanding

 Training will play an important role in raising awareness of the extent and causes of gender imbalances in partner organisations.
 To establish a common understanding of training aims and methodologies among all partners we will also adopt a “train the trainers” approach.
-These trainings will engage with the feminist debate on science, care and work: Covering topics such as equality in scientific careers, how to ensure gender balance in decision-making processes and bodies, and how to integrate the gender dimension into research and innovation content, and how to counteract unconscious biases and provide new leadership models that make for more inclusive and family-friendly research environments.
+These trainings will engage with the feminist debate on science, care and work: Covering topics such as equality in scientific careers, how to ensure gender balance in decision-making processes and bodies, how to integrate the gender dimension into research and innovation content, and how to counteract unconscious biases and provide new leadership models that make for more inclusive and family-friendly research environments.

 Lucio Pisacane is researcher at the Italian National Research Council (CNR).
 He is leading the MINDtheGEPs team at CNR coordinating the work to design gender equality plans for systemic institutional change and supporting the management and implementation of the project.
 He is also coordinating the working group designing CNR's own Gender Equality Plan.
 He gained extensive experience in “structural change” in research organisations from participating in several EU funded projects.
 He is passionate about gender equality in science as a way to transform the research organisation towards inclusiveness, openness and diversity.
 In the belief that inclusive and diverse work environments nourish scientific work.